-Article 20.- Interpretation and Integration of the Regulation
+Article 20.- Interpretation

-- 1. These Terms of Reference shall be interpreted in accordance with the law, the Articles of Association and the Company's Governance and Sustainability System. - 2.
+- 3. These Terms of Reference shall be interpreted in accordance with the law, the Articles of Association and the Company's Governance and Sustainability System. - 4.
 Any doubts or discrepancies as regards the interpretation of these Terms of Reference shall be resolved by an absolute majority of the votes of the members of the Committee, and in the absence of such majority, by the Chair, to be assisted by any persons the Board of Directors may appoint for this purpose.
-The interpretation and resolution of any doubts or discrepancies which may arise must be reported to the Board of Directors. - 3.
-In the absence of any specific regulations, the provisions of the Articles of Association of the Company relating to the operation of the Board of Directors, provided they are not incompatible with its nature and function, shall be applicable to the Committee. - 4.
+The interpretation and resolution of any doubts or discrepancies which may arise must be reported to the Board of Directors. - 5.
+In the absence of any specific regulations, the provisions of the Articles of Association of the Company relating to the operation of the Board of Directors, provided they are not incompatible with its nature and function, shall be applicable to the Committee. - 6.
 In these Terms of Reference the term "Group" shall mean a group as defined in section 1261 of the Companies Act 2006.